College of Arts and Sciences: Integrative Studies and Social Science

 We can help fund your education with financial assistance and scholarships.
 The College of Arts and Sciences offers various scholarships based on academic performance.

-You will take 36 semester hours of courses selected from three academic areas.
+For the Integrative Studies major, you’ll take 36 credit hours of courses selected from three academic areas.
 At least one area must be in the College of Arts and Sciences and the other two areas can be from the other colleges and schools across campus.
-You are allowed no more than one field in a college or school other than the College of Arts and Sciences.
+You’re allowed no more than one field in a college or school other than the College of Arts and Sciences.

 The College of Arts and Sciences offers a wide range of subject areas.
 You can choose from humanities courses in English and philosophy, social science courses in economics and psychology, or science courses in chemistry and biology.
-Other UNT colleges and schools provide business, music, journalism and art courses.
+Other UNT colleges and schools provide business, music, journalism and art courses and many others.

-Our Career Center, Learning Center and professional academic counselors are among the many valuable resources that are available to you at UNT.
+Our Career Center, Learning Center and professional academic counselors are among the many valuable resources available to you at UNT.
 The Career Center can provide advice about internships, future employment opportunities and getting hands-on experience in your major.
 The Learning Center offers workshops on speed reading, study skills and time management.
 Academic counselors will help you connect your individualized interests and career objectives to your major.
-They also will assist with planning your class schedule each semester.
+They’ll also assist with planning your class schedule each semester.